 Absolute owner – A person that owns 100% of an item, such as a building, vehicle or piece of equipment.

-Accidental death benefit – Some life policies will make an additional payment, over and above the original sum insured if the policyholder dies as a result of an accident.
+Accidental death benefit – Some life insurance policies will make an additional payment, over and above the original sum insured if the policyholder dies as a result of an accident.

 Accrue – To build up investments or accumulate cash.